ryanknauer/CPSC448/YoutubeExtension/Markov.md

 #### Bert Huang - Virginia Tech HMM lecture
 https://www.youtube.com/watch?v=9yl4XGp5OEg
-While the more conceptual aspects of HMM's came back to me fairly quickly from 422, I definately struggled more with the math side of implementing filtering.
+While the more conceptual aspects of HMM's came back to me fairly quickly from 422, I definitely struggled more with the math side of implementing filtering.
 This lecture had the most concise explanation and visuals describing the math needed to implement filtering, which helped lead me to the end result.